ingresso-group/slate/source/includes/_intro.md

 The output from a given resource may be augmented beyond the basic result in one of two ways.
-Firstly there are extra functions which may be availble for a given resource, which are specific to that resource.
+Firstly there are extra functions which may be available for a given resource, which are specific to that resource.
 These are triggered using variables with the prefix `add_` such as `add_discount_codes` on the availability resource which is used to control whether or not discount codes are also retrieved and